Jungledisk/jungledocs/src/005_SettingUpJD.rst

 =======================
 **This setup must be completed before users can login to the software.**

-Administrators manage Users' access and general important information.
+Administrators manage users' access and general important information.
 Read on to learn how to do essential administrator tasks.

 *Terms To Know:*
 |br| *User:* A non-administrative user who will be using software to backup files and access files stored through Jungle Disk.
 The domain you set and their username/password will be what they use to verify their account with our software.
 |br| *Online Disk:* Main storage point for Jungle Disk, this is where files and backups are stored.
 Accounts can have multiple Online Disks that can be accessed by one or many Users.
 Administrators can set "permissions" for users' access to disks.

 **1. The Control Panel**
-The Jungle Disk Control Panel is a secure site where you can perform administrator tasks.
+|br| The Jungle Disk Control Panel is a secure site where you can perform administrator tasks.
 Think of it as the “bookkeeping” part of your Jungle Disk experience.
 We recommend bookmarking your Control Panel for easy access.
 Note your username and password and keep them a safe place.

-'You can access the Control Panel here <https://secure.jungledisk.com/secure/account/>'_ Use the email address and password you used during the sign-up process.
+`You can access the Control Panel here <https://secure.jungledisk.com/secure/account/>`_.
+Use the email address and password you used during the sign-up process.

-This will be the page you will use whenever you need to:
+This will be the page to use whenever you need to:

 * Check your Invoices
 * Update your Billing Information